Eaton, Western Australia

-Eaton is a northeastern suburb of Bunbury, Western Australia, 7 km from the centre of Bunbury on the south shore of the Collie River.
-Its local government area is the Shire of Dardanup, and the offices for the Shire are located within the suburb.
+Eaton is a locality in the Shire of Dardanup in Western Australia.
+It is situated on the south bank of the Collie River, approximately 7 km from the city of Bunbury.
+According to the 2021 census, Eaton had a population of 8,669 residents.

+The offices for the Shire are located within the suburb.
 Eaton contains a state high school, Eaton Community College, and two state primary schools, Eaton and Glen Huon.
 The suburb also contains a shopping centre called Eaton Fair, as well as a sporting complex led by Eaton Recreation Centre.